RealityBending/SussexPhysioProtocol/README.md

 *Guidelines for best practices in psychophysiological research.*

 ## What to add in your Inform Consent form?
-You should begin by providing a simple, non-technical explanation of the ECG procedure to participants, emphasizing that its purpose is solely to collect data for research.
-Participants need to be informed that any information unrelated to the study objectives will not be observed or analysed by the researchers.
-It is crucial to communicate the potential risk of allergic reactions resulting from the materials used in the ECG electrodes to prevent any physical harm.
-Additionally, participants should be provided with a link to seek professional guidance for any concerns they may have regarding their heart health or related issues.
+You should begin by providing a simple, non-technical explanation of the physiological data collection procedure to participants, emphasizing its purpose in the research study.
+Participants need to be informed that various sensors or devices may be used to collect physiological signals such as heart rate, respiration, or other relevant data.
+It should be made clear that the data collected is solely for research purposes and that any irrelevant information will not be observed or analysed by the researchers.
+Additionally, participants should be notified of the potential risks associated with the data collection procedure to ensure their safety and well-being.
+Providing a link to professional guidance for any concerns related to their health or well-being is essential.

-Here is a template of the information that should be included in the UK version of the information sheet:
+Here is a template of the information that should be included in the UK version of the information sheet for an electrocardiogram (ECG) study:

 *ABOUT ECG*